ClaudioESSilva/claudioessilva.github.io/content/post/2019-06-19-dbatools-v1-0-its-available-check-it-out.md

 - [Website](https://dbatools.io) and [blog](https://dbatools.io/blog/)
 - [documentation](https://docs.dbatools.io)

-<h3>To celebrate the launch of v1.0 we have a lot of blog posts related to it!</h3>
+### To celebrate the launch of v1.0 we have a lot of blog posts related to it!

 [dbatools 1.0 has arrived by Chrissy](https://dbatools.io/dbatools10)
 [dbatools 1.0 - the tools to break down the barriers - Shane O'Neill](https://nocolumnname.blog/?p=9452)